3 Tips on Terminating an Employee You Like

 3: Next Steps

-Provide their final paycheck and cover any details about what will happen to any unused vacation days and how long their benefits will continue after their final day of employment.
+Always provide a Letter of Termination and their final paycheck.
+Cover details about what will happen to any unused vacation days and how long their benefits will continue after their final day of employment.
 Let them know what your company’s reference policy is so they can plan for their future job hunt.

 Emotions can run high, so do your best to remain professional while kind.
 The goal is to end on a positive note with no room for animosity.
 Maintaining a strong professional relationship will benefit everyone in the long run.